Poppy Jaman: Personal life

 In 2017, Jaman married her partner of seven years.
-She lives in East Sussex with her husband and her four children.
+She lives in East Sussex with her husband and their four children.

 Jaman has cited her experience of depression as a young woman, growing up in a deprived ward in Portsmouth and leaving school at 16 (although she later got an MBA) helped her to develop an understanding of the challenges facing people with mental health problems, especially among diverse groups.